SSWConsulting/SSW.Rules.Content/rules/appinsights-authentication/rule.md

 1. Use System-assigned or User-assigned Managed Identity with AppService
 2. Disable Local Authentication to enable RBAC
-3. Assign `Monitoring Metrics Publisher` role to the AppService
+3. Assign the `Monitoring Metrics Publisher` role to the AppService
 4. Authenticate your application against AppInsights using a managed identity

 ## Sample Application